I read a book over the weekend and I hated it.

 One easy way to double revenue and profits is to stop doing that.

-“How am I leaking money, burning money, and throwing money out the goddamn window?”
+“How am I leaking revenue, burning revenue, and throwing revenue out the window?”

-(This will probably more than double revenue and profits, by the way.
+(This should more than double revenue and profits, by the way.
 The fixes tend to stack.)

 3. Identify psychological issues stopping you from doubling.

 If you know you “have to” hire an assistant and you have not done so, figure out why.